 Find A Doctor Or Hospital In Your Network.

-If your predetermination is approved, you can continue with the service or buy the medicine under the benefits covered by your health insurance plan.
-If your predetermination is denied, you can still have the service or buy the medicine if you want to, but you’d have to pay for all of it by yourself.
-You can also appeal the decision, which gives you the chance to provide more details to medical review that you think will change the decision.
+Once a recommended clinical review is approved, you can continue with the service or buy the medicine covered by your health insurance plan.
+If it is denied, you can still choose to have the service or buy the medicine, but you will have to pay all the costs.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.